Home

 or here to jump to the next location »

 In the lobby be sure to look up.
 Look around.
-Look everywhere.
 The hotel’s art collection is in unusual places.
 Just as the artists themselves have very different backgrounds and connections to the contemporary art movement and marketplace.

 Julian Opie - Heads

 Very differently, Anish Kapoor’s 2017 ‘Mirror’, appears a simple red bowl that may well accompany the black dog’s head above it.
 This is a playful placement of artwork.
 Kapoor’s bowl is in fact an interactive sculpture beckoning us to look closely and experience the inversion effect of the concave design.
 Careful— for some this creates a feeling of vertigo.
-How remarkable that sculpture can have this physical effect.
+How remarkable that sculpture can have this effect.

 Anish Kapoor - Mirror